Sam Fender: Philanthropy

+When announcing his People Watching Tour, Fender revealed that £1 from every ticket sold for the UK dates would be donated to Music Venue Trust, in support of grassroots venues.
+The initiative raised over £100,000 which helped support 38 grassroots music venues across the UK.
+According to the Music Venue Trust, the funds provided urgent emergency assistance to 19 venues facing potential closure and over £50,000 in improvement grants to another 19 venues, enabling essential upgrades to facilities, equipment and infrastructure.
+Later, in 2025, following his Mercury Prize win for People Watching, Fender donated his entire £25,000 prize to the Music Venue Trust.
+The singer credited independent venues for shaping his early career, saying: “I wouldn’t be doing what I am doing today if it wasn’t for all the gigs I played around the North East, and beyond, when I was starting out.
+These venues are legendary, but they are struggling.”

 Personal life

-Fender began a relationship with a girl at the age of 15 and formed his first band after they broke up.
-He is a Newcastle United F.C. fan.

-Health

-Fender has ADHD, which he believes helped him focus on music.
+Fender has attention deficit hyperactivity disorder, which he believes helped him focus on music.
 His immune system issues affected his touring.
 The Bristol and Birmingham shows scheduled for 5 and 6 December 2019 were postponed to January 2020 due to a "respiratory tract infection".
 Despite this, both shows were cancelled again in January 2020, as Fender accumulated chest infections, laryngitis, and tonsillitis.
-He supported the use of marijuana for medicinal purposes, which helped alleviate a friend's cancer symptoms.
+He supported the use of medical marijuana, which helped alleviate a friend's cancer symptoms.

 On 12 September 2022, Fender announced he was cancelling the remaining dates of his US tour to focus on his mental health.
 He stated, "I've neglected myself for over a year now and haven't dealt with things that have deeply affected me."